OzanYokuva/i-drank-the-wine-gdd/docs/01_GDD/philosophy-framework.md

 - Show characters embodying these philosophies
 - Let quotes appear at meaningful moments
 - Use philosophical depth to enhance emotion, not replace it
+- "Higher measure" quote works well in dialogue about blind fury

 ### When Designing Stages
-- Each stage can represent a philosophical concept
+- Each stage can represent a layer being burned away
 - Environmental storytelling should reflect themes
-- Progression through stages = progression through triangle
+- Progression through stages = progression through philosophical understanding
+- Early stages: pure fury
+- Later stages: doubt, questioning, revelation

 ### When Creating Characters
-- Each hero should relate to at least one pillar
+- Each hero should relate to all pillars eventually
-- Their journey should involve all three points
-- Personal stories should reflect philosophical themes
+- Start with false identity (society's name for them)
+- Progress through anger's layers
+- Arrive at true inheritance
-- Avoid being heavy-handed—subtlety is key
+- Must avoid being heavy-handed—subtlety is key

 ---

 ## 🎯 Core Takeaway

-The philosophical triangle isn't decoration—it's the structural foundation of the game's meaning:
+The philosophical framework isn't decoration—it's the structural foundation of the game's meaning:

-- **Without Points 1&2 (darkness):** Heroes have no depth
+- **Without Points 1&2 (darkness):** Heroes have no depth, no internal journey
-- **Without Point 3 (cycle):** No narrative or gameplay structure
+- **Without Point 3 (cycle):** No narrative structure, no roguelike meaning
-- **Without Point 4 (collapse):** No twist, no revelation, no impact
+- **Without Point 4 (identity):** No inheritance, no revelation, no true self
+- **Without Resolution:** No wisdom, no balance, no completion

-Together, they create a powerful statement: **That which we fight with fury alone, we perpetuate.
-Only understanding breaks the cycle.**
+Together, they create a powerful statement:

+**Your true self lies buried under borrowed names.
+Only fire reveals it.
+And when it emerges, you discover you're not a destroyer—you're a balancer in an eternal dance.**

 ---